-This variety however, also extends to the many other options that are available from the start, which include a selection of videos under their "Lessons" area, a constructivist-like experience in "session mode", in which players have the opportunity to experiment and just strum the guitar in a free-flowing like format, and a place where they can experiment with pedal effects in their "Tone Designer" area.
+This variety however, also extends to the many other options that are available from the start, which include a selection of videos under their "Lessons" area, a constructivist-like experience in "session mode", in which players have the opportunity to experiment and just strum the guitar in a freeflowing like format, and a place where they can experiment with pedal effects in their "Tone Designer" area.
 Aside from these areas, an area I spent a lot of time in was the "Guitarcade" area, which is a set of 11 mini-games meant to address different techniques used in playing guitar.
 For example, one mini-game, String Skip Saloon, looks to be inspired by Tapper (Marvin Glass & Associates, 1983) and helps players practice plucking different guitar strings.
 Some of the mini-games even cover the same guitar concept, like chords.
 Chords, defined simply, are notes produced by holding multiple strings on the guitar with one hand and strumming those strings with the other.
-In learning guitar, chords are a difficult topic to master for beginners (Miura, Hirota, Hama, & Yanagida, 2004) when performing a given melody with a guitar, several finger positions are possible, and when beginners are playing, often it is difficult to determine a fingering position.
-In this paper, the authors propose a method to determine finger positions that minimize the burden on performance and remove a burden on novice guitar players, and then describe "S2T," a system which outputs these results as tablature.
-The authors then confirm based on the results of a performance evaluation of S2T that it requires less burden than commercially available systems","DOI":"10.1002/scj.10609","ISSN":"0882-1666, 1520-684X","language":"en","author":[{"family":"Miura","given":"Masanobu"},{"family":"Hirota","given":"Isao"},{"family":"Hama","given":"Nobuhiko"},{"family":"Yanagida","given":"Masazo"}],"issued":{"date-parts":[["2004",6,15]]},"accessed":{"date-parts":[["2015",2,2]]}}],"schema":"https://github.com/citation-style-language/schema/raw/master/csl-citation. json"}, which makes sense for why Rocksmith 2014 provides multiple mini-games to address this topic.
+In learning guitar, chords are a difficult topic to master for beginners (Miura, Hirota, Hama, & Yanagida, 2004), which makes sense for why Rocksmith 2014 provides multiple mini-games to address this topic.
 Below are screenshots of two of the games that are meant for practicing chords, Return to Castle Chordead and Star Chords.
 In Return to Castle Chordead, Rocksmith 2014 uses the approach taken in Typing of the Dead (WOW Entertainment, 2000) in creating a rails-like story game in which players must play an appropriate chord in order to "shoot" various monsters and progress through a story to face a villain.
 This mini-game also resembles Rock of the Dead (Epicenter Studios, 2010) which used the original Guitar Hero plastic peripherals and had players play notes to advance through the game and story.
 Figure 1 shows a screenshot from the mini-game where the player is walking through a castle level and must play the F5 chord to take down a monster before the monster reaches the player.
 In the figure, which is in first-person perspective, one notices the neck of the guitar in the lower center of the screen, which is metaphorically the gun used in many light-rail shooters.
 One also notices that the F5 chord is placed up top and to the right, with a diagram displaying how to play the chord.
-This diagram is a depiction of the strings and frets needed to strum the correct chord, this diagrammatic representation is used throughout Rocksmith 2014 to discuss what frets and strings to hold to play a specific chord.
+This diagram is a depiction of the strings and frets needed to strum the correct chord.
+Rocksmith 2014 repeatedly utilizes this diagrammatic representation to display the frets and strings to hold for specific chords.

-Figure 1: Screenshot from Return to Castle Chordead Mini-Game

-While Return to Castle Chordead follows a "damsel in distress" narrative, the narrative in Star Chords has been simplified to shoot enemy spaceships by performing chords placed next to their characters.
+Figure 1: Screenshot from Return to Castle Chordead Mini-Game narrative, the narrative in Star Chords has been simplified to shoot enemy spaceships by playing chords placed next to those ships.
 Star Chords shares the same overall mechanic of having to perform a chord represented on screen and as an enemy in order to progress through the game.
-However, the enemy which was represented as a monster that charged at you in Return to Castle Chordead is replaced by enemy spaceships that after some time, shoot at your spaceship in Star Chords.
+However, the enemy which was represented as a monster that charged at you in Return to Castle Chordead is replaced by enemy spaceships that eventually shoot at your spaceship in Star Chords.
 Figure 2 provides a screenshot of Star Chords that uses the same chord displayed in Figure 1, but now the diagrammatic representation of the chord that was in the upper right of Figure 1 is in the middle of the Heads up Display for the spaceship in Figure 2, with the F5 label on the enemy highlighted more prominently.